maxive/os/scripts/moby/README.md

-# RancherOS built using LinuxKit/Moby
+# MaxiveOS built using LinuxKit/Moby

 This is an initial non-containerd version.